travis-ci/travis.rb/README.md

 **1.6.18** (not yet released)

 * Add `travis encrypt-file`.
+* Add `--store-repo`/`-R` to repository commands to permanently store the slug for a repository.
+* Announce repository slug when first detected, ask for confirmation in interactive mode.
 * Have `travis repos` only print repository slugs in non-interactive mode.

 **1.6.17** (July 25, 2014)